 Companies such as Designer Shoe Warehouse, Starbucks, and Sephora are all examples of organisations that utilise point systems in this way, where customers earn based upon how much they spend.
 Indeed, as long as your company has a system in place that can handle the tracking of your customer's points – no matter how sophisticated it is – you can make it work.

-Create a Discount for Loyal Customers
+3. Create a Discount for Regular Customers

 Many businesses have a small group of core customers that regularly spend significant sums of money, and it's vital that you look after these customers and let them know that you appreciate their loyalty and their business.